juliesymons/juliesymons/GettingStarted.md

 It can be also found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala) and at this location in your IDE:
 `./cct-tutorial/src/scala/tutorial/cogio/BackgroundSubtraction.scala`

 The input is an mpeg movie file.
 The `ColorMovie` API from cct-io opens the file, creates a sensor, and feeds one frame into the sensor for each step of the compute graph.
 The `movie' field is ColorField of 270 rows by 480 columns with 3 pixels for the color.
 It is converted to a VectorField of the same shape.
+Most operations work on vector fields, not color fields.

-A `background` VectorField is created using the same shape and depth as the `movieVector'.
+A `background` VectorField is created using the same shape and depth as the `movieVector', 270x480x3.
+The background gets learned from the frames of the courtyard over time with the use of the feedback operator, *<==*.
+It takes about 1000 frames to stabilize.
+The constant pixels at each position outweigh any temporary movement.
+This calculation involves 2 constant multiplications and 1 addition.

-- vectorField (converts from ColorMovie data type to vectorField - most operations are supporte
-- background - initialized vectorField (same shape as the movie and sample depth (dimmension)
-- background <== 0.999f*background + 0.001f*movieVector
-- operations - 2 x multiply by constant, or adds background and movieVector frame)
-- <== feedback operator
-- convert fromm vecotr field to color field
+The value `backgroundColor` isn't used.
+It is here to demonstrate how to convert from VectorField to ColorField.

+Then finally we can calculate the `suspicious` activity, which is any activity that isn't part of the background.

 - caclulate suspicious
 - operations - subtract, absolute value, reduce sum
+- intuition - - look at the difference between background and current movie frame, take the absolute value, then sum to one value across the 3 color frames - if there is no difference, point stays black if there is a difference it shows white
-- intuition
+-
 - probe (part of cog debugger)
 - run/stop/step/reset
 - inspect - graph, fields, values